 For all three surface air temperature records, but especially NCDC and GISS, administrative changes to anomaly values are quite often introduced, even for observations many years back in time.
 Some changes may be due to the delayed addition of new station data, while others probably have their origin in a change of technique to calculate average values.
 It is clearly impossible to evaluate the validity of such administrative changes for the outside user of these records; it is only possible to note that such changes appear very often (se example diagram next page).

 In addition, the three surface records represent a blend of sea surface data collected moving ships or by other means, plus data from land stations of partly unknown quality and unknown degree of representativeness for their region.
-Many of the land stations have also moved geographically during their existence, and their instrumentation changed.
+Many of the land stations have also moved geographically during their existence, and their instrumentation changed, and they are influenced by changes in their surroundings (vegetation, buildings, etc.).

 The satellite temperature records also have their problems, but these are generally of a more technical nature and therefore correctable.
 In addition, the temperature sampling by satellites is more regular and complete on a global basis than that represented by the surface records.
+Also important is that the sensors on satellites measure temperature directly by emitted radiation, while most surface temperature measurements are indirect, using electronic resistance.

-All interested in climate science should gratefully acknowledge the big efforts put into maintaining all temperature databases referred to in the present newsletter.
-At the same time, however, it is also realistic to understand that all temperature records cannot be of equal scientific quality.
-The simple fact that they to some degree differ clearly signals that they are not all correct.
+All interested in climate science should gratefully acknowledge the efforts put into maintaining all temperature databases referred to in the present newsletter.
+At the same time, however, it is also important to realise that all temperature records cannot be of equal scientific quality.
+The simple fact that they to some degree differ signals that they cannot all be correct.